Skip to content

 Self-Update System

-Complete binary update mechanism that downloads, validates, and installs new versions from pluggable release providers (GitHub/GitLab) with proper configuration migration.
+Complete binary update mechanism that downloads, validates, and installs new versions from pluggable release providers (GitHub, GitLab, Bitbucket, Gitea, Codeberg, Direct HTTP, or custom) with proper configuration migration.

 Version Management